tbernacchi/gh-actions-terraform/README.md

 docker compose up -d
 ```
 More info on how to install `LocalStack` can be found [here](https://docs.localstack.cloud/getting-started/installation/).

+## ▶️ Github Actions

+> For this project we're going to use self-hosted runners to run the workflow in top of a kubernetes cluster.

 3. **Setup GitHub Actions Runner:**